Introduction

 The first steps in using sits are: (a) select an analysis-ready data image collection available in a cloud provider or stored locally using sits_cube(); (b) if the collection is not regular, use sits_regularize() to build a regular data cube.

 This section shows how to build a data cube from local images already organized as a regular data cube.
-The data cube is composed of MODIS MOD13Q1 images for the Sinop region in Mato Grosso, Brazil.
+The data cube is composed of MODIS MOD13Q1 images for the region close to the city of Sinop in Mato Grosso, Brazil.
+This region is one of the world’s largest producers of soybeans.
 All images have indexes NDVI and EVI covering a one-year period from 2013-09-14 to 2014-08-29 (we use “year-month-day” for dates).
 There are 23 time instances, each covering a 16-day period.
 This data is available in the package sitsdata.

 To build a data cube from local files, users must provide information about the original source from which the data was obtained.
 In this case, sits_cube() needs the parameters: